 Crème fraiche - This will be the healthier 'binding' agent in this pâté whereas other pâtés tend to use cream cheese and/or butter.

 Herbs - This recipe uses dill and chives, but you can add any of your favourite herbs.
-Good additions would be coriander, basil and parsley.
+Good additions would be coriander, basil and fresh parsley.
 You can also add a pinch of chilli flakes for more of a bite.

 You can add a couple of tablespoons sweet chilli sauce to the tuna pâté.
 If you're opting to have this as healthy as possible, be mindful of the additional sugar in sweet chilli sauce, if using.